osoner/countly-documentation/faq/technical.md

 2. There are no limits on CPU or RAM of the server
 3. There are no limits on number of accounts, applications or users

+## How do I remove all users and define a new user?

+1. Login to your server terminal with root credentials
+2. Type "mongo countly"
+3. Type "db.members.drop()"

+This way existing members will be deleted so that you will be redirected to the setup screen again.

 ##How can I test my new translations and where do I put my files?
 Under countly/frontend/express/public/localization there are three folders;